cvmfs-contrib/cvmfs-tutorial-2021/docs/05_advanced.md

 cvmfs_server transaction repo.organization.tld
 ```

-You can also request a lock on only a subtree of the repository, so that others can still change other parts of the repository:
+You can also request a lock on only a subtree of the repository, so that other publishers can still change different parts of the repository:
 ```bash
 cvmfs_server transaction repo.organization.tld /some/subdir
 ```